The Heaviest Prison Sentence In The College Admissions Scandal Thus Far Has Been Only 5 Months

 — CBS This Morning (@CBSThisMorning) October 8, 2019

 As The Inquisitr previously reported, Lifetime released a new film inspired by this case called The College Admissions Scandal.
-Though it doesn’t mention Loughlin or other real life celebrities involved with the scandal, it’s clear who the film was based upon.
-The director of this film Adam Salky, discussed their decision to not reference real life celebrities.
+Though it doesn’t mention Loughlin or other real-life celebrities involved with the scandal, it’s clear who the film was based upon.
+The director of this film Adam Salky discussed their decision to not reference real-life celebrities.

 “We looked at all the families involved and we kind of said to ourselves, ‘What kind of people were part of this?
 There were people connected to Rick, people who want the kids to go to those kinds of schools, people who had a certain socioeconomic level,’ and we really actually tried to avoid any similarities to anyone specific with regards to the families.”